 Types of Prostate Cancer

 Ninety-five percent of prostate cancers are adenocarcinomas, which arise from glandular tissue.
 More rarely, cancer begins in the tissues surrounding the gland.
-These types include leiomyosarcoma and rhabdomyosarcoma.
+These types include [glossary term:] leiomyosarcoma and [glossary term:] rhabdomyosarcoma.

 Prostatic intraepithelial neoplasia (PIN) is an abnormal change in prostate cells that eventually become malignant.